SimerdeepSingh4/SimerdeepSingh4/README.md

 ## 🙋‍♂️ About Me
 <div style="display: flex; align-items: center; justify-content: space-between;">
   <div style="flex: 1;">
-    <p>🎯 Passionate Full-Stack Developer working with modern web technologies
+    <p>🎯 Passionate Full-Stack Developer working with modern web technologies <br>
-🛠️ Specialize in building scalable and efficient applications, exploring AI & ML
-💡 Skilled in Java and Python, with a strong focus on backend and automation
+🛠️ Specialize in building scalable and efficient applications, exploring AI & ML <br> 💡 Skilled in Java and Python, with a strong focus on backend and automation  <br>
 ⚡ Always ready for new challenges and learning opportunities
 </p>
   </div>